ironbar/prompt_recovery/docs/01_Business_Understanding.md

 The timeline is tight, just a month for this challenge.
 It does not give too much time to try things.

+I'm also participating on [Drivendata's Pose bowl competition](https://www.drivendata.org/competitions/group/competition-nasa-spacecraft/).
+That competition ends on May 14 so there is an extra month and I should apply most of my focus to Kaggle.

+This competition is a good opportunity to gain hands-on experience with LLMs.

 ## Terminology

 <!--- Sometimes the field of the challenge has specific terms, if that is the